MORE INFORMATION ON Vernacten

 My first pro piece of equipment was the Korg DDS 1.
 An early sampler.
 A behemoth of a sampler.
 Big and heavy.
 I took a bus and walked quite a long way to get home.
 Lugging that the whole way back was incredibly difficult!

 I love the real-time editing of the Moog and decided to use the” not so real-time”/ rather limited editing abilities of the Korg in real-time.
 I loaded a sampler, started messing with delay and other editing parameters, and locked into a groove that is captured on this track.

 When I started it, I knew I was using a retro sampler.
 At the time, though, I did not realize it would be released on a retro medium when it was released on Specimen 🙂

 MORE INFORMATION ON SPECIMEN

-Cleveland is well regarded for many interesting things, including it’s experimental music scene.
-Many of performers on Specimen are well known experimentalists.
+Cleveland is well regarded for many interesting things, including its experimental music scene.
+Many of the performers on Specimen are well-known experimentalists.
 When Floppy Kick invited me to curate Specimen, I was honored to include the Cleveland musicians that are featured on the release.

-Floppy Kick is an Hungarian label that focuses on releasing music on floppy diskette.
+Floppy Kick is a Hungarian label that focuses on releasing music on floppy diskette.